-01 Apr How to become a snowsports photographer
+01 Apr How to be a snowsports photographer

-I wasn’t into snowsports photography as much as I was into music photography.
-I didn’t read enough snowsports magazines or look at enough snowsports photographs to know what made a good snowsports photo.
+I wasn’t into being a snowsports photographer as much as I wanted to be a music photographer.
+I didn’t read enough snowsports magazines or look at enough snowsports photography or have a favourite snowsports photographer to know what made a good snowsports photo.
 Getting access and passes to photograph snowsports events, however, was very easy, much like gig passes.

 We will start with the passes.
 Remember that I had my music photography website up and running?
 Well, I used this as my portfolio and business card.
 When emailing event organisers or PR companies, I always included a link to my website (which at this stage I still thought was the mutt’s nuts).